-Welcome to our new series on seasonal fruits and vegetables!
+Welcome to the January Produce Guide of our series on seasonal fruits and vegetables!

 When I first started cooking I didn’t understand what was even meant by “seasonal” when it came to food.
 It wasn’t until I started gardening and shopping at our local farmers markets that it hit home.